Staying on the Manifold: Geometry-Aware Noise Injection: Deformation of a Manifold

-This framework allows for highly expressive and flexible deformations of any parametrised manifold while ensuring invertibility.
-Previous research \cite{chen2018neural, lipman2022flow} parametrise $v_{t, \boldsymbol{\theta}}$ with a neural network.
-Though we in practice only consider a fixed parametrisation of such a network to generate diffeomorphic deformations, our framework works for any map $v_t$.
-This opens new pathways to neural network settings where a learned flow approximates the underlying data manifold from which we can compute intrinsic geometric quantities, which we leave for future work.
+This allows sampling vectors on the tangent space $T_{\tilde{\bx}}\widetilde{M}$ at $\tilde{\bx}$ and generating geodesics or Brownian motion on the deformed manifold $\widetilde{M}$ by pulling the metric back to the parameter space.
+This framework allows for highly expressive and flexible deformations of any parameterised manifold while ensuring invertibility.
+Previous research \cite{chen2018neural, lipman2022flow} parameterise $v_{t, \boldsymbol{\theta}}$ with a neural network.
+Though we in practice only consider a fixed parameterisation of such a network, our framework works for any map $v_t$.
+This opens new pathways to neural network settings where a learnt flow approximates the data manifold from which we can then compute intrinsic geometric quantities, which we leave for future work.